 Azita Moradkhani was born in Tehran where she was exposed to Persian art and culture as well as Iranian politics, and that double exposure increased her sensitivity to the dynamics of vulnerability and violence that she explores in her work and art-making process.
 She received her BFA from Tehran University of Art (2009), and both her MA in Art Education (2013) and her MFA in drawing, painting & sculpture (2015) from Boston’s School of the Museum of Fine Arts & Tufts University.

-Moradkhani was a recipient of both the Young Masters Art Prize and the Young Masters Emerging Woman Art Prize from the Cynthia Corbett Gallery in London.
-She has also received the Saint Botolph Club Foundation Emerging Artists Grant and was juried into the prestigious Medal Award Gala auction at the Museum of Fine Arts, Boston.
+She was a recipient of both the Young Masters Art Prize and the Young Masters Emerging Woman Art Prize in London in 2017 and also received the Saint Botolph Club Foundation Emerging Artists Grant that same year.
+She was juried into the prestigious Medal Award Gala auction at the Museum of Fine Arts, Boston, in 2015.

 If you want to get into details feel free to download my CV.